-HHS Renews $10.2 Million Contract for Controversial COVID-19 Data Tracking Company
+HHS Renews $10.2 Million Contract For Controversial COVID-19 Data Tracking Company

 The Trump administration has renewed a controversial contract with a Pittsburgh company to collect key COVID-19 data from hospitals.